On plus-one generated arrangements of plane conics: Classification of plus--one generated arrangements of conics with nodes and tacnodes

-Using the above script we can verify that for each $r \in \{0, \pm 1, \pm \iota\}$ the arrangement $\mathcal{C}_{r}$ degenerates from the expected combinatorics, and this completes the first step of our proof.
-For the second part, we have to compute the minimal free resolution of the Milnor algebra $M_{r} = S / J_{r}$, and we can proceed using the following \verb}SINGULAR} routine.
+Using the above script we can verify that for each parameter $r \in \{0, \pm 1, \pm \iota\}$ the arrangement $\mathcal{C}_{r}$ degenerates from the expected combinatorics, and this completes the first step of our proof.
+For the second part, we have to compute the minimal free resolution of the Milnor algebra $M_{r} = S / J_{Q_r}$, and we can perform this computation using the following \verb}SINGULAR} routine.

-Based on the above \verb}SINGULAR} computations we see that for every admissible $r$ the arrangement $\mathcal{C}_{r}$ is $4$-syzygy with exponents $(4,5,5,5)$, and this completes our proof. \end{proof} \begin{remark} One can observe that conic arrangements described in Proposition \ref{con4} are called, according to \cite[Definition 1.2]{her}, as curves of type $2B$, i.e., these are $4$-syzygy curves such that the first two exponents satisfy $d_{1}+d_{2} = {\rm deg}(\mathcal{C}_{r})+1 = 9$. \end{remark} We would like to propose the following difficult classification problem. \begin{problem} Is it true that every arrangement of $4$ conics with $n_{2}=4$ and $t_{3}=10$ is $4$-syzygy? \end{problem}
+Based on \verb}SINGULAR} computations, we can see that for every admissible $r$ the arrangement $\mathcal{C}_{r}$ is $4$-syzygy with exponents $(4,5,5,5)$ and this completes our proof. \end{proof} \begin{remark} One can observe that conic arrangements described in Proposition \ref{con4} are called, according to \cite[Definition 1.2]{her}, curves of type $2B$, i.e., these are $4$-syzygy curves such that the first two exponents satisfy $d_{1}+d_{2} = {\rm deg}(\mathcal{C}_{r})+1 = 9$. \end{remark} We would like to propose the following difficult classification problem. \begin{problem} Is it true that every arrangement of $4$ conics with $n_{2}=4$ and $t_{3}=10$ is $4$-syzygy? \end{problem}